Cordoba Spain – Exciting history, sights and festivals !

 One of them is Plaza de Capuchinos (or Plaza del Cristo de los Faroles).

-The best time to come here is at sunset or at night, when the Christ in the Cross statue is adorned with lots of lanterns, candles, and flowers.
+The best time to come here is at sunset or night when the Christ in the Cross statue is adorned with many lanterns, candles, and flowers.

 It creates quite an atmosphere.
 And the place is situated not far from the Old Town.

-Palacio de Viana, the former palace of the Marquise of Viana, is also an impressive building and an interesting museum.
+Palacio de Viana, the former palace of the Marquise of Viana, is also an impressive and exciting museum.

-Its collection contains furniture, porcelain, tapestries, tiles, paintings, muskets, leatherwork, a huge library (over 7000 different books).
+Its collection contains furniture, porcelain, tapestries, tiles, paintings, muskets, leatherwork and a vast library (over 7000 books).

 It also has a fabulous garden with over 14 patios.